10 Facts & Stats About Learning Retention You’ll Want to Remember

 Get 10 facts & stats about learning retention to help you deliver effective & memorable workplace training designed around people’s needs.

 Learning and development matters—it keeps your workforce agile and gives them the skills they need for success.
-They’re also more likely to be motivated and inspired when they have access to training, as LinkedIn’s Workplace Learning Report found that the top driver of exceptional workplace culture in 2022 is learning and development opportunities (up from ninth place in 2021).
+They’re also more likely to be motivated and inspired when they have access to training.

-To make the most of these opportunities and deliver an effective workforce learning program tailored to your employee’s needs, it’s useful to understand how they learn—and how they retain information.
+To deliver an effective workforce learning program, it’s useful to understand how people learn and retain information.

 10 Unforgettable Facts About Learning Retention